bboard01/FishSlayRBeta/FishSlayR_Anglers_Guide.md

 - **← All tournaments vs. red Leave:** the back arrow keeps you in the tournament (just leaves the view).
 The red **Leave** button actually drops you out — don't hit it by accident.

 ---

-*Something broken or confusing?
-Tell Brad — it's still in testing.*